nimaid/LPHK/README.md

 * Add a REPEAT command to do last command n number of times
 * ~~Add launchpad connection status indicator/remove popups~~
 * Add script status icons (playing, queued)
-* Make queued/playing buttons blink instead of be solid
+* ~~Make queued/playing buttons blink instead of be solid~~ (Big shout out to FMMT666 for [adding the features I needed to launchpad.py](https://github.com/FMMT666/launchpad.py/issues/31)!
+* A "run the script on button X Y" command... runs risk of infinite loops.
 * MIDI output command?
 (Low priority)
 * Load layout command?
 (That could get messy, maybe not a script func, but a seperate GUI option to bind loading a specific layout)